 - Cians Gorges – Alpes-Maritimes.
 Dramatic gorge with road hewn through it.
 Provides numerous breathtaking sights.

 - Colorado Provençal – Vaucluse.
-Unusual landscape, formed by eroded cliffs, consisting of sandstone in 20 different colors.
+Unusual landscape which is formed by eroded cliffs, consisting of sandstone in 20 different colors.
 Many hoodoos, tunnels and other amazing formations.

 - Daluis Gorges – Alpes-Maritimes.
 Impressive chasm, where a blue-green river breaks through a chasm formed of red rocks.